taijiji/NetworkAutomationTutorial/agenda/JANOG41.md

   - JSON
   - Template Engine
   - Regular Expression
-- Try writing a code of Network Automatoin
+- Try writing a code of Network Automation
   - Login a router from program
   - Extract the result of "show command" using a regular expression.
   - Configure a router from program